Gooseus/angular-meteor-bridge/README.md

-# Angular Meteor Frame
+## Angular Meteor Frame
-## iframe interface for piping data between an angular and meteor apps
+### iframe interface for piping data between angular and meteor apps

 Comes with:
 * mframe directive for wrapping the $meteor interface around an iframe pointed at a Meteor app